Home

 I am a Professor of Software Engineering in the Department of Electrical and Computer Engineering at the University of Victoria.

-Additionally, I co-manage Entrepreneurship@UVic, a highly successful program developed as a collaboration between the University, the Alacrity Foundation, and Wesley Clover International that has to date co-founded 7 successful and growing high-tech ventures which combined employ nearly 200 people. and have a market value of over $100MM.
-I also serve on the Scientific and Technical Advisory Boards of these companies.
+Additionally, I co-manage Entrepreneurship@UVic, a highly successful program developed as a collaboration between the University, the Alacrity Foundation, and Wesley Clover International that has to date co-founded 7 successful and growing high-tech ventures which combined employ over 400 people. and have a market value in excess of $300MM.
+Four of these companies have gone on to have successful acquisition exists.

-I am also a Co-PI with the Networks of Centres of Excellence of Canada (NCE) funded funding agency cyber-security focused Knowledge Mobilization effort the Smart Cybersecurity Network (SERENE-RISC) hosted by the Université de Montréal.
+Previously, I was a Co-PI with the Networks of Centres of Excellence of Canada (NCE) funded funding agency cyber-security focused Knowledge Mobilization effort the Smart Cybersecurity Network (SERENE-RISC) hosted by the Université de Montréal, which built on my US industry experience in cyber-security on a US Navy funded SBIR project.

-Previously, I have been the founding Director of the Faculty of Engineering’s provincially supported Centre for Advanced Security, Privacy, and Information Research (ASPIRe Centre), as well as being one of 15 founding academic members of NSERC’s coast-to-coast cyber-security focused Strategic Network – the Internetworked Systems Security Network (ISSNet), which involved 20+ industry/government partners including the Government of the Province of British Columbia and ran from 2007-2014.
+I also was the founding Director of the Faculty of Engineering’s provincially supported Centre for Advanced Security, Privacy, and Information Research (ASPIRe Centre), as well as being one of 15 founding academic members of NSERC’s coast-to-coast cyber-security focused Strategic Network – the Internetworked Systems Security Network (ISSNet), which involved 20+ industry/government partners including the Government of the Province of British Columbia and ran from 2007-2014.

-My primary research focuses on industry- and government-applied research in the areas of:
+My primary research focuses on real-world applied research targeting important industry- and government problems and concerns spanning the areas of:

 The common theme underlying these research areas is: